Know More, Do More!

 Our advocacy program raises awareness about food insecurity, calls attention to the intersectionality of food insecurity and poverty, and strives to engage the community in grassroots, as well as systemic, solutions to address hunger.

-In 2021, through Food for Thought, we urged PORCH supporters to contact their elected officials to strengthen the safety net for our low-income neighbors.
-Specifically, we focused on the topics of increasing monthly disability income, making menstrual products (which are not covered by SNAP benefits) tax exempt, and prioritizing military families who struggle with food insecurity.
+Through Food for Thought, we urge PORCH supporters to contact their elected officials about strengthening the safety net for our low-income neighbors.
+Specifically, we have recently focused on the topics of increasing monthly disability income, making menstrual products (which are not covered by SNAP benefits) tax exempt, and prioritizing military families who struggle with food insecurity.

 In just a few short minutes, you can join us by writing postcards to your elected officials, urging them to advocate for meaningful change.
-Email firstname.lastname@example.org to learn more.Sept.
-2022 Food for Thought Messaging
+Email firstname.lastname@example.org to learn more.April 2023 Food for Thought Messaging